-The HAL API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the ECOM library.
+The HAL API Module must be added to the module.ivy of the MicroEJ Application project to use the ECOM library.

 '''

 <dependency org="ej.api" name="hal" rev="1.0.4"/>

 '''

 4.17 Device Information

 The Device library provides access to the device information.
 This includes the architecture name and a unique identifier of the device for this architecture.